guigrpa/mady/ROADMAP.md

-- When config changes, reload
+When a new lang is added, auto-translate